vladislavpn/library_rest/README.md

 ## Getting Started
 Clone this repository to your local machine.
-Configure the application's database properties in the application.properties or application.yml file.
+Configure the application's database properties in the application.properties file.
-Build and run the application
+Build and run the application.

 ## Getting Started
 For questions or issues, please contact Vlad at vladpiven.mbox@gmail.com.